emily-chan/Haskell-Blog/BNFC-Installation.md

 Close the Terminal and reopen, then check that the shell has been changed to zsh on the top where it lists the your home directory (assuming that is your default profile when opening new windows).
 It should say `username@user-MBP ~ % ` on the command line.

-Originally, I was using the bash shell and received errors that the commands weren't found, but after switching to the zsh shell, everything worked for me.
+Originally, I used the bash shell and received errors that the commands weren't found, but after I switched to the zsh shell, everything worked for me.

 Now that everything is installed, you should be able to run and test BNFC.

 ## Run & Test BNFC
-Download the Calculators folder or copy the BNFC grammar from the [tutorial](https://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) from the section "My first compiler: calculator" and name it calc.cf
+Download the Calculators folder or copy the BNFC grammar from the [tutorial](https://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) in the section "My first compiler: calculator" and name it calc.cf

 cd into the folder where the `calc.cf` file is and run `bnfc -m -haskell numbers.cf`